 We don’t apply numbing cream before a piercing since we are not doctors and we do not want to be held responsible if you have an allergic reaction to the cream.
 If you want to come get pierced, you can apply it yourself.
 Keep in mind that some people might have an allergic reaction to the cream.

 Every piercing is done with a sterile needle in our studio.
 It is important for us since we closely follow the safety and sanity standards.
 For more information on piercing guns and why we do not use them, check out our section on piercing guns in the children piercing section.

 Our piercing rate starts at 30$.
 You can consult our price list in the piercing information section.

 Yes, we do.
 When you come in to get pierced, you will have to fill out a consent form before getting pierced.
 If you have any allergies or a sensitive skin, our piercers will ask proper questions so they can show you the best options available for you.
-We use surgical steel, implant grade titanium, niobium and 14-18k gold.
+We use titanium, implant grade titanium, niobium and 14-18k gold.
 For more jewelry option, please refer to our jewelry section.